andbel/m4cro/README.md

 To give a trivial example, suppose the input file contains the following text:

 ```
+GREETINGS!
 This is a simple text of M4CRO preprocessor
 define( 'GREETINGS', 'Hello World!' )
 1. GREETINGS
-2. GREETINGS
+2. Greetings
 3. GREETINGS
 This is a test, this is only a test.
 ```